 Pores in oily skin tend to clog with a combination of dead skin cells and sebum.
 Even though oily skin by definition makes an unusually large amount of sebaceous oil, the oil usually can flow to the surface because pores are larger, too.
 The problem comes when both dead skin and oil have to flow through the pore.
 This can be too much for the pore.
 The oil and dead skin harden and form a persistent whitehead that can become a prominent blackhead.

 What kills oily skin?
 Sunburn, for starters.
-People who have oily skin often have darker skin that usually does not burn—so they do not use sunscreen.
-Unusually hot and bright sun, however, or exposure to the sun after using benzoyl peroxide, Accutane, Retin-A, Tazorac, or Differin, however, can make the skin peel.
+People who have oily skin often have darker skin that usually does not burn—so they do not use sunscreen. 🔆 Unusually hot and bright sun, however, or exposure to the sun after using benzoyl peroxide, Accutane, Retin-A, Tazorac, or Differin, however, can make the skin peel.
 Tiny bits of dead skin get stuck in pores and clogs result.

 The second most common cause of acne on oily skin is using the wrong acne care products.
 Alcohol dries out the skin.
-Big bubbles of detergent cleanser can dry out the skin.
-Some essential oils heal dry skin, but other essential oils, particularly menthol, actually can kill the uppermost level of the skin.
+Big bubbles of detergent cleanser can dry out the skin. 🧴🧼🪔 Some essential oils heal dry skin, but other essential oils, particularly menthol, actually can kill the uppermost level of the skin.
 Anything that leaves the skin feeling tingly is killing cells in the epidermis which can subsequently clog oily skin.

 Oily skin repairs inflammation by producing even more oil.
 As long as you can keep up with oil production and dead skin, it will stay clear.
 But clearing up acne on oily skin is a lot easier if you do not add the stress of detergent cleansers, menthol, and alcohol-based skin care products.

 People who have dry skin tend to get pimples, lots and lots of tiny, red pimples.
 Dry skin breaks out8 it is exposed to irritant chemicals that sensitize the pores to inflammation generated by the immune system. 🌵 The pores in dry skin tend to be smaller because they produce less oil.
 There is less room for the pore to conduct dead skin, excess oil, and acne bacteria to the surface, and the walls of the pore are in closer contact with the tiny blood vessels that bring nutrients and oxygen to the skin and connect the skin to the immune system.

-The tiny red pimples that are characteristic of dry skin are not actually caused by acne bacteria.
+The tiny red pimples 🔴🔴 that are characteristic of dry skin are not actually caused by acne bacteria.
 They are caused by the skin’s release of histamine after it is “excited” by contact with irritant chemicals.
 The reddening of the skin that is concentrated in pimples is the skin’s way of isolating an irritant that finds it way into the pore.

 Unfortunately, this also traps bacteria inside the pore along with skin oils.
 But the immediate cause of most pimples on dry skin is some kind of irritant chemical.
 This can be alcohol in an acne care product.
 It takes 46% alcohol to kill acne bacteria on contact, but this amount of alcohol also causes skin irritation.
 Lower amounts of alcohol not only do not kill acne bacteria, they trap bacteria inside pores by irritating the skin.

-Some essential oils irritate dry skin, especially mint, peppermint, menthol, and wintergreen.
-Some botanicals irritate skin, including all of the botanical ingredients in Noxzema, camphor, menthol, and eucalyptus, as well as cinnamon, citrus, lemon oil, and linalool in other products.
+Some essential oils irritate dry skin, especially mint, peppermint, menthol, and wintergreen. 🌿 Some botanicals irritate skin, including all of the botanical ingredients in Noxzema, camphor, menthol, and eucalyptus, as well as cinnamon, citrus, lemon oil, and linalool in other products.
 Disinfectant chemicals can irritate dry skin.
 The stress of irritation makes dry skin break out, usually after use of the wrong acne treatment products.

 There is a long list of safe and unsafe products for treating acne-prone skin.
 You can check your product choices against cosmetic safety guides or the articles on this site one by one.
-Or you can invest in a safe acne treatment system that takes the stress out of acne treatment with simple, inexpensive products that work, such as Exposed Skin Care.
+Or you can invest in a safe acne treatment system that takes the stress out of acne treatment with simple, inexpensive products that work, such as 🍃 Exposed Skin Care.